You did it. Your Iowa LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Due Date and Frequency for a Biennial Report in Iowa

-Iowa is one of the states that only requires its businesses to file reports once every two years, hence the name Biennial Report.
-You will need to file by April 1st on every odd-numbered year, starting with the first odd-numbered year after you form your LLC.
+Iowa is one of the states that only requires its businesses to file reports once every two years, hence the name biennial report.
+No matter which year you formed your LLC, you will need to file by April 1st on every odd-numbered year, starting with the first odd-numbered year after you form your LLC.

-For example, if you initially file your Certificate of Organization to register your LLC in 2019, you won’t need to file your first report until 2021.
+For example, if you initially file your Certificate of Organization to register your LLC in 2021 or 2022, you won’t need to file your first report until 2023.

 What Happens if You Don’t File?